gabrielcs/movie-ratings-prediction/MVP.md

 ## Further Research and Analysis

-1. Robust scraping to handle infinity scrolling
+1. Robust scraping to handle infinite scrolling
 2. Bring in IMDB data for genre, actors, directors, countries, other critic ratings
-3. Potential feature engineering
+3. Research Roger Ebert's critiquing process, in hopes to better reverse engineer his process.
-4. Store in SQL DB
+4. Potential feature engineering
 5. Deeper exploratory analysis and potentially some statistical inference
 6. Extensive linear modeling and test significance and assumptions
 7. Visualize errors and residuals